csdorman/My-Code-Learning/README.md

 ## Review: `<form>`, `<div>`, CSS flexbox, CSS grid `auto-fit` vs `auto-fill`

+## Dec 2
+Going through tables in the Udemy course.
+Pretty easy.
+Looking forward(?) to *Forms: Part Deux* tomorrow.
+I wonder if it will be easier to follow along when it's a lecture/teacher instead of just trying to read and comprehend it myself.

 ## Dec 1
 I **knew** that there was a good reason to go over even the introductory videos for this Udemy course.
 Not only have I learned quite a bit about some of the shortcuts in Sublime (and they are pretty sweet!) but I *finally* get the difference betweent a `<div>` and a `<span>` element.
 Basic, but now I know!